1031-Systems/1031_Delivery/README.md

 Once the zip file is downloaded, unzip it into the directory of your choice.
 Unzipping the file produces a directory named 1031_Hauntimator.
-Navigate to that directory and run install.
+Navigate to that directory and run install or install.bat for Windows.
 The tools should be ready to run.

 Note that the directory structure and file locations for the User version are different from that for the Developer to avoid distractions